CharlieCard: Security concerns

 Security flaws in the CharlieCard technology were studied and reported in a presentation by Henryk Plötz and Karsten Nohl at the Chaos Communication Congress in December 2007, which described a partial reverse-engineering of the algorithm used in the MIFARE Classic chip.
 The MIFARE Classic smartcard from NXP Semiconductors, owned by Philips, was reported as compromised in March 2008 by a group of researchers led by Karsten Nohl, a Ph.D. student in the Department of Computer Science, University of Virginia.

 In addition, the security used on the mag-stripe CharlieTickets was broken by a team of MIT students.
 They were scheduled to give a talk about their findings at DEFCON 16 in August 2008, but were stopped after a federal lawsuit was filed against them by the MBTA, which resulted in a restraining order being issued.
 However, their presentation had already been published by DEFCON before the complaint was filed.
 On August 19, the court ruled the students could give their presentation.

-Other MIT students leveraged the technology behind Charlie Cards in 2013, with the development of Sesame Ring, a wearable ring embedded with an RFID tag that would save riders time in passing through MBTA station faregates.
-The students formed a company called Ring Theory and funded development of the product using a Kickstarter campaign.
-The Sesame Ring can be ordered online, or purchased in the MBTA Gift Store in Cambridge.
-The product was developed with full cooperation from the MBTA.

 In 2022, it was revealed that the NFC chip in some Android smartphones could interact with CharlieCards, including duplicating data from one card to a blank card.
 The MBTA indicated that its software systems detected a small number of such duplicated cards – about ten per month – which were then deactivated.

+In 2023, four Medford Vocational Technical High School students found new vulnerabilities in MiFARE Classic that allowed them edit values on CharlieCards.
+This included adding anywhere between $0 and $327.67, as well as making employee cards.
+They presented their findings at DEF CON 31 with MBTA approval.